Tamworth Rugby Union Sporting Club: Origins

 Within only six years of the union code being properly established in England, the Tamworth Grammar School issued a challenge to the Armidale Grammar School in 1877 for a 12-a-side match.
 The Tamworth Grammar School renamed Tamworth College, continued to be a strong nursery of rugby union well into the 1900s.

 Two years later, this had motivated the formation of the senior Arlington Club and Tamworth Club, with goalposts erected on The Oval (now Bicentennial Park).
-Two years later, this had motivated the formation of the senior Arlington Club and Tamworth Club, with goalposts erected on The Oval (now Bicentennial Park).

 In 1880, a rugby game was played against the Maitland Albions.

 The Tamworth Rugby Club appeared in the list of clubs that formed the New England Branch of the New South Wales Rugby Union.
 On 12 May 1880, the Armidale Football Club was formed to play games rugby rules.
 In 1882, Tamworth was listed as one of the 35 clubs subscribed to the Southern Rugby Union at their annual general meeting.

 In 1891, the Newcastle Football Club played Tamworth with a scratch team, winning 10 points to 3, and a combined Armidale team won against a local Tamworth team by three points.

 By 1893 there were club competitions involving Tamworth, Gunnedah, Quirindi, Werris Creek, Boggabri and Narrabri.
 The Tamworth-Acme Club lost 0–6 against a team from the newly-formed New England Rugby Union.

 In 1892, NERU was formed, with a subsequent formation meeting in 1893.
 The Tamworth-based teams were Acme, Tamworth and Royal Standard.
 Rugby continued to be played around Tamworth and Armidale, with teams leaving and joining the competition.

 In 1900, Tamworth passed a resolution at its annual meeting to leave NERU.
 The issue was that the local clubs had supported NERU for several years, but NERU had never scheduled a final match in Tamworth.

 In 1901, West Tamworth won the NERU championship, defeating the Albions (Armidale) 8–0.
 In 1903, Central North (Tamworth) was formed.
 It applied to affiliate with the NSW Rugby Union.

 North Tamworth won the Central Northern Rugby Union Cup in 1903, 1904 (Murrurundi 11–0) and 1905 (Murrurundi 16–0).

 In 1911, the East Tamworth Club wrote to Central North Rugby Football, stating it strongly resented the move of some players to the new code.

 In 1912, East Tamworth won the premiership over Walcha in the last game of the season with a one-point victory.
 The West Tamworth Rugby Union team played Walcha for the Danahey Cup.
 In outlying villages Dungowan, Nemingha and Woolomin were union rivals, before changing to rugby league.
 The East Tamworth Rugby Union Football Club was very successful in the local Tamworth "Observer Cup" competition, winning the cup in 1909, 1910 and 1912.